awaik/flutter_counter_bloc_example/README.md

 BLOc example

+1. Article about this example on Medium https://medium.com/@alexawaikin/bloc-pattern-for-flutter-on-the-classic-counter-example-d7af74df9a76
-1. Article about this example (Russian language) https://habr.com/ru/post/475404/
+2. Article about this example (Russian language) https://habr.com/ru/post/475404/

 ## Getting Started